byu-transpolab/CellGPSDataToTrips/README.md

 project is a very consolidated and shortened version of my research; my thesis is going to be much more in depth.

-In order to get the targets, you must put the data files you want to analyze in its own folder in the R Project.
-As of right now, the files cannot be zipped.
-Make sure that this folder is named "data".
-Once you have the "data" folder in the R Project, load the targets library and then tar_make().
+In order to get the targets, you must put the data files you want to analyze in its own zipped folder in the R Project.
+Make sure that this folder is named "data" and is in the same folder as this project.
+Then, make your own set of GeoJSON files where each file is for a different day and the file is named in the format "year-month-day" just like it is in the cleaned GPS data "caps".
+Store each of these GeoJSON files in a folder called "manual_clusters" and add that folder to your R project.
+Once you have the "data" and "manual_clusters" folders in the R Project, load the targets library and then tar_make().
 The names of the targets are in the targets.R file.
 Simply run tar_load(name_of_target) to see these targets you just made.